 No, a Foxwell scan tool cannot put a BMW vehicle in neutral.
-A scan tool is a diagnostic tool that is used to communicate with a vehicle’s onboard computer system and retrieve diagnostic trouble codes (DTCs), live data, freeze frame data, and other information related to the vehicle’s systems.
+A scan diagnostic tool that is used to communicate with a vehicle’s onboard computer system and retrieve diagnostic trouble codes (DTCs), live data, freeze frame data, and other information related to the vehicle’s systems.

 While some advanced scan tools may offer additional functions such as resetting service intervals, calibrating sensors, and performing some special functions, they do not have the capability to physically manipulate a vehicle’s gears or put it in neutral.